ShawHahnLab/vquest/README.md

 The output is saved to `Parameters.txt` and `vquest_airr.tsv` (the files V-QUEST provides in a zip archive) in the working directory.

+Or with `--align` to automatically extract the alignment as FASTA:

+    vquest --align --species rhesus-monkey --receptorOrLocusType IG --fileSequences seqs.fasta

+Here the aligned FASTA text is printed directly to standard output.

 Example Python usage:

     >>> from vquest import *